christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 ## Custom HISE Additions

 -   If your project makes use of custom additions to the HISE codebase these should be clearly indicated with a comment when they are referenced.
 If possible the comment should provide a link to a public git repository along with a commit hash of the addition in question.
-If the project can function without the additional feature this should also be noted in the comment and if possible the feature should be placed in a seperate script to ease decoupling.
+If the project can function without the additional feature this should also be noted in the comment and if possible the feature should be placed in a separate script to ease decoupling.